Code of Conduct

 Event participants who violate these rules may be sanctioned or expelled from the event without a refund at the discretion of the organizers.

 Code of Conduct Details

 Please read, understand, and adhere to these details about our Code of Conduct.

-- Social situations are complex; understand that not everyone may know how to deal with every situation that arises.
+- Social situations are complex; not everyone may know how to deal with every situation that arises.

 - To ask for a dance: smile, greet the person, and ask if they’d like to dance.
 If you don’t know each other yet, introduce yourself first.

-- Smile and make occasional eye contact with your partner while dancing, but don’t stare, as that can be uncomfortable.
+- Smile and make occasional eye contact with your partner while dancing, but don’t stare.